AS A PHILOSOPHER, A SOCIAL SCIENTIST AND AN ENGLISH PROFESSORS, I FIND SOME OF THE ERRORS IN ENGLISH THAT NATIVE SPEAKERS MAKE APPALLING.

 Many others do not know the rule of "wish" and say: I wish I was..."
 Sadly, they do not understand that "wish" is a conditional word and unreal dream.
 One has to say: "I wish I were...."

-Another rather comical error is many native speaker’s misunderstanding of the verbs “lay” and “lie."
+Another rather comical error is many native speaker’s misunderstanding of verbs “lay” and “lie."
 The verbs "lay" and "lie" often confuse people because they sound similar and their meanings overlap somewhat.
 Here's a straightforward way to explain the difference:

 Lay: